 Blood and lymphatic system disorders: anemia, eosinophilia

-General Disorders and administration site conditions: infusion site erythema, extravasation, induration, pruritis, rash, edema peripheral
+General disorders and administration site conditions: infusion site erythema, extravasation, induration, pruritus, rash, edema peripheral

 Immune system disorders: hypersensitivity

 Investigations: total bilirubin increased, hyperuricemia

 Metabolism and nutrition disorders: hypoglycemia

 Skin and subcutaneous tissue disorders: urticaria, angioedema, erythema multiforme, pruritus, leucocytoclastic vasculitis, rash

 There is potential for immunogenicity following administration of oritavancin products, including Orbactiv.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Because several factors in an assay may influence the observed incidence of antibody positivity, comparison of the incidence of antibodies to oritavancin in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.

 Positive indirect and direct antiglobulin tests (IAT/DAT) were noted with the administration of Orbactiv and KIMYRSA (hereinafter referred to as another oritavancin product) in studies with healthy subjects and patients with ABSSSI.
 In a randomized, open-label, multi-center ABSSSI study, positive antiglobulin tests were reported in 9.6% (5/52) of subjects who received Orbactiv and 2% (1/50) of subjects who received another oritavancin product.
 Oritavancin-dependent RBC antibodies were detected when tested in the presence of drug for three subjects in the Orbactiv group.

 In a multiple dose study with Orbactiv in healthy volunteers, 90% (9/10) of subjects had a positive IAT 14 days after the second infusion.